isaacnovaes/notes/java.md

 - It means many forms
 - When a child class overrides a parent class to make a new implementation of a method

+## Java intellij conf

+- Editor > general >
+  - auto import >
+    - select add unambiguous imports on the fly and optimize imports on the fly
+  - code folding >
+    - General > unselect file header and imports
+    - Java > unselect one-line methods, closures, and generic constructors and method parameters